geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 three-dimensional figure in their respective model planes.
 The necessary information to rotate the 2D models to their respective planes (rotation axis and angle) is provided by the GPlates plugin in the beginning of the model output.
-The bottom plot of Fig.&nbsp;[1] finally shows the results of the original [cookbooks/gplates/gplates_2d.prm] also in the three mentioned planes.
+The bottom plot of Fig. [1] finally shows the results of the original [cookbooks/gplates/gplates_2d.prm] also in the three mentioned planes.